-1 A bill to be entitled
+A bill to be entitled

 An act relating to drug-free workplaces; amending s.
-440.102, F.S.; revising definitions; revising the contents of an employer policy statement with respect to employee drug use; revising the frequency of followup testing; revising specimen collection, verification, and documentation procedures; revising requirements for confirmation testing; revising minimum requirements for laboratory reports of a drug test result; providing an effective date.
+440.102, F.S.; revising definitions; revising the contents of an employer policy statement with respect to employee drug use; revising the frequency of followup testing; revising specimen collection, verification, and documentation procedures; revising requirements for confirmation testing; conforming provisions to changes made by the act; revising minimum requirements for laboratory reports of a drug test result; providing an effective date.